Mobiuslau/mobiuslau.github.io/sdvx/resources/index.md

 ### Community Resources

 - **[sdvx.in](https://sdvx.in/)**. <br>One of the oldest, and most useful, resources available for the series.
 This website contains detailed overviews of the majority of charts for players to study and practice with.
-- **[SDVX Difficulty Table](https://docs.google.com/spreadsheets/d/1cFltguBvPplBem-x1STHnG3k4TZzFfyNEZ-RwsQszoo/edit#gid=1555610727)**. <br>Community-made difficulty table cataloguing most charts of level 16 and above into various difficulty tiers.
+- **[SDVX Difficulty Table](https://docs.google.com/spreadsheets/d/1cFltguBvPplBem-x1STHnG3k4TZzFfyNEZ-RwsQszoo/edit#gid=1555610727)**. <br>Community-made difficulty table cataloguing most charts of level 16 and above into various clear difficulty tiers.
 See legend [here](/sdvx/resources/difftable.txt).
 - **[PUC Difficulty Charts Twitter](https://twitter.com/PUC_level)** by *@PUC_level *. <br>Regularly updated charts on PUC Difficulty.
 - **[SDVXDiffTable Twitter](https://twitter.com/SDVXDiffTable)** by *@SDVXDiffTable*. <br>Other difficulty tables published through Twitter.
 This is based 80% on their personal experience.
 - **[Gauge Drain Values Image](https://cdn.discordapp.com/attachments/209316761428819969/752529745668997130/unknown.png)**. **Possibly outdated**.